qcif/rdsi-arms/support/dev/deploy.md

 ## Known bugs

+### Must be run as the user "redbox"

-This script must be run as the "redbox" user.
+This script must be run as the "redbox" user, because that value is currently hardcoded into ReDBox and Mint.
 So in practice it is usually run as:

     sudo su redbox -c "./deploy.sh ..."

+### Assumes primary network interface is eth0

+It is assumed that the primary network interface is called "eth0", which is not necessarily true on some servers.
+If it cannot determine the IP address of _eth0_, it will try to find the lowest number IP address before defaulting to 127.0.0.1.

 ## Files and directories